peterdsharpe/AeroSandbox/CONTRIBUTING.md

 6. When writing math, use `aerosandbox.numpy` functions everywhere where possible.
 If this throws an error during testing or if you do not find the function you need here, notify a core developer.

-7. Every function must be documented by a docstring of some sort, with no exceptions.
-[Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) are slightly preferred but not required.
+7. Every function is required to be documented by a docstring of some sort, with no exceptions.
+[Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) are preferred but not required - as long as your docstring is intelligible to an average engineer who might come across it, you're fine.
 It is highly recommended (but not required) that you also do the following:

     * Document the purpose, function, and expected input type(s) of every input parameter within this docstring.
     * [Type hint](https://realpython.com/lessons/type-hinting/) all functions that you write.
+That means write something like:
+    ```python
+    from typing import List  # Note: List, Tuple, Dict, Union, etc. need to be imported from the built-in "typing"

+    def my_function(
+        input_1: float,
+        input_2: int,
+        input_3: List
+    ) -> bool:
+        return True
+    ```
+    * Also notice that in this example above, we put each parameter on its own line.
+Do this; see point #9.
     * Include usage examples in runnable Python in for each function in its docstring (demarcated by `>>>`)

 8. With *very* rare exceptions, do not type the same sequence of characters more than twice.
 For example: